jroussea/lagoon-mcl/README.md

 ## Additional information

-To explore the results of LAGOON-MCL, an [R Shiny](https://github.com/jroussea/LAGOON-MCL-Shiny-app) application is currently being developed.
-For more information, please consult the [documentation](https://jroussea.github.io/LAGOON-MCL/installation.html#shiny-application).
-It is available on [shinyapps.io](https://jroussea.shinyapps.io/lagoon-mcl-shiny-app/).
+In order to interactively explore the results obtained with LAGOON-MCL, I am currently developing a R Shiny application.
+It is available on [GitHub](https://github.com/jroussea/LAGOON-MCL-Shiny-app).

 ## Contributions and Support